Hepatology

 Tuberculosis smear and culture

 The cell count and differential are used to determine if the patient is likely to have SBP.
-Patients with an ascitic polymorphonuclear (PMN) or absolute neutrophil count greater higher than 250 cells/mm3 should receive empirical antibiotics, and additional fluid should be inoculated into blood culture bottles to be sent for culture.
+Patients with an ascites polymorphonuclear (PMN) count greater than 250 cells/mm3 should receive empiric antibiotics, and additional fluid should be inoculated into blood culture bottles to be sent for culture.
 The PMN count is calculated by multiplying the white cells/mm3 by the percentage of neutrophils in the differential.
 In a bloody sample, which contains a high concentration of red blood cells, the PMN count must be corrected: 1 PMN is subtracted from the absolute PMN count for every 250 red cells/mm3 in the sample.
-It is imperative that these results be made available within 1 hour, so that important diagnostic and therapeutic decisions can be made.

-Based on clinical judgment, additional testing can be performed on ascites fluid, including total protein, lactate dehydrogenase (LDH), glucose, amylase, triglyceride, and bilirubin levels, cytology, or tuberculosis smear and culture.
+Based on clinical judgment, additional testing can be performed on ascites fluid including total protein, lactate dehydrogenase (LDH), glucose, amylase, triglyceride, bilirubin, cytology, or tuberculosis smear and culture.
 These tests are generally only useful when there is suspicion of a condition other than sterile cirrhotic ascites.
-Tests that are not routinely helpful include determination of pH and lactate levels, and Gram staining.
+Tests that are not routinely helpful include determination of pH, lactate levels, and Gram staining.
 Results of Gram staining are of particular low yield unless a large concentration of bacteria, such as in the case of a free gut perforation, is suspected.

 Summary

-• Cirrhotic patients should undergo diagnostic paracentesis in cases of unexplained fever, abdominal pain, or encephalopathy, or admission to the hospital for any cause.
+• Cirrhotic patients should undergo diagnostic paracentesis in cases of unexplained fever, abdominal pain, or encephalopathy or when admitted to the hospital for any cause.

 • Paracentesis is a safe procedure, with a low risk of serious complication.